Democracy: 20th and 21st centuries

+Nelson Mandela voting in the 1994 multi-racial elections in South Africa.
+It was the first time he had voted in his life.

-By 1960, the vast majority of country-states were nominally democracies, although most of the world's populations lived in nominal democracies that experienced sham elections, and other forms of subterfuge (particularly in "Communist" states and the former colonies).
+By 1960, the vast majority of country-states were nominally democracies, although most of the world's populations lived in nominal democracies that experienced sham elections, and other forms of subterfuge (particularly in socialist states and the former colonies).
 A subsequent wave of democratisation brought substantial gains toward true liberal democracy for many states, dubbed "third wave of democracy".
 Portugal, Spain, and several of the military dictatorships in South America returned to civilian rule in the 1970s and 1980s.
 (Note: Portugal in 1974, Spain in 1975, Argentina in 1983, Bolivia, Uruguay in 1984, Brazil in 1985, and Chile in the early 1990s) This was followed by countries in East and South Asia by the mid-to-late 1980s.
 Economic malaise in the 1980s, along with resentment of Soviet oppression, contributed to the collapse of the Soviet Union, the associated end of the Cold War, and the democratisation and liberalisation of the former Eastern bloc countries.
 The most successful of the new democracies were those geographically and culturally closest to western Europe, and they are now either part of the European Union or candidate states.
 In 1986, after the toppling of the most prominent Asian dictatorship, the only democratic state of its kind at the time emerged in the Philippines with the rise of Corazon Aquino, who would later be known as the mother of Asian democracy.